Maece97/EDPOA/README.md

 # EDPOA

 ## General Description
-@Kris: Not too sure if thats good pls read over it

 Our system is a credit card transaction processing system that both processes transactions coming in and detects fraudulent transactions.
 It is composed from two major parts.
 The transaction workflow (blue) is responsible for rejecting or accepting the transaction based on "hard-coded" criteria.
 To be able to respond to the customer quickly, this process is time-sensitive.
 The fraud detection workflow (green) does the actual fraud detection.
 This is done with the help of machine learning and happens "behind the scenes".
-Therefore it is not time sensitive as it does not require a quick response to the user.
+Therefore it is not as time sensitive as it happends 'offline' and does not require a quick response to the user.
 Below you will find a basic system overview.

 ![System Overview - Diagram](doc/diagrams/system_diagram.png)